valerino/rv6502emu/README.md

 ## status

-- need to fix bugs in the emulator
+- need to fix bugs in the emulator.
 - need to abstract better the Debugger API to plug a GUI.

 cheers :heart:,